microsoft/rag-e2e-sample/samples_e2e/fianancial_transcripts/README.md

 Before commencing the project, ensure that you add the necessary keys to example.env in the root directory and rename it as llm.env.
 Specifically, we require keys for Azure Form Recognizer, Azure Open AI, and Azure Cognitive Services.

-## LLM app
+## Large Language Model (LLM) application

-In this project, we've employed the RAG approach to develop an LLM (Language Learning Model) application.
+In this project, we've employed the RAG approach to develop an LLM application.
 This involves retrieving context from the database using a human query, augmenting the context, and then prompting GPT-style models to generate an answer.
 However, we encountered two key challenges with the basic RAG implementation:

 1. Context Size: At times, the context retrieved from the database is excessively large and doesn't fit within the prompt for GPT-style models.
 To address this, we utilized an intermediate GPT call to summarize or extract the pertinent information from the retrieved context.

-2. User Queries Requiring Chat History: Some user queries necessitate access to previous chat history for accurate responses.
+2. User Queries Requiring Chat History: Some user queries necessitate the access to previous chat history for accurate responses.
 To tackle this, we summarize the chat history and augment it with the human query and context.

 To address these challenges, we implemented the architecture shown in the figure below.
-The chatBot class in chatBot.py implements different functionalities shownn in the figure.
+The chatBot class in chatBot.py implements different functionalities shown in the figure.

 <img src="images/chatbot.jpg" alt="Chatbot Architecture" width="75%" height="75%"/>